The Press Release Nobody Reads

 Every founder has a version of their origin story that they tell at conferences.
 It is clean, rehearsed, and usually a bit boring.
 The interesting version, the one that makes journalists lean in and readers remember you, is messier.
 It involves doubt, or an argument, or a moment of genuine frustration that would not look great on a pitch deck slide.

-I worked with a cleantech founder last year who kept telling me his company was born out of a desire to "contribute to sustainable development."
-Fine.
-But when I pushed a bit, the real story came out: he had grown up near an industrial area in UP where the river water changed colour depending on what the factories were dumping that week.
+Consider a cleantech founder who kept describing his company as born out of a desire to "contribute to sustainable development."
+Passable, but unremarkable.
+The real story was far more compelling: he had grown up near an industrial area in UP where the river water changed colour depending on what the factories were dumping that week.
 He had watched his grandfather's farmland deteriorate over decades.
 That is a story.
 The sustainability mission statement is just a label you put on it afterward.
 People connect with the specificity, with the river water changing colour, not with the abstract commitment to environmental progress.

 Your Customer's Life, Before and After

-The most powerful thing any startup can do in its communications is show the transformation its customers experience.
-And I mean show, with enough detail that the reader can picture it.
+The most powerful thing any startup can do in its communications is show the transformation its customers experience — with enough detail that the reader can picture it.
 There is a world of difference between "our platform reduces operational inefficiency" and "our first client, a textile exporter in Surat, used to have three people spending their entire week reconciling invoices manually.
 Now the whole thing takes one person half a day."
 The second version makes someone in a similar situation immediately think about their own three people wasting their own week.

 A Mission That Sounds Like You Mean It